bracevac/dotter/README.md

 * `nbe/` Normalization by Evaluation (NbE) for a predicative System D calculus with full dependent types.

+* `logrel/` Strong normalization of DOT calculi using logical relations.

 <sup>1</sup><sub>_Dotter is German for egg yolk._</sub>